AmpliconSuite/AmpliconClassifier/README.md

 There is also an experimental option you can set to visualize the strength of each amplicon class assigned to an amplicon, which can be turned on by setting `--plotStyle individual`.

-If you have data from both GRCh37 and hg19 that you are combining, you can set the flag `--add_chr_tag` to add the "chr" prefix to each chromosome name and effectively unify everything as hg19-based.
+If combining data from both GRCh37 and hg19 in the same classification run, you can set the flag `--add_chr_tag` to add the "chr" prefix to each chromosome name and effectively unify everything as hg19-based.

 **3. Output**: